rwblokzijl/Msc-thesis-EuroToken/thesis.md

 itself.
 Without permission from the bank, storage, transfer and withdrawal are not possible.

-A person in the eurozone would weigh the risks and benefits of these two types of money.
-On the one hand the ECB is a large, historically trustworthy, and democratically controlled institution.
-The only way in which the persons cash would lose its value is the broad failure of the European government and central bank.
-On the other hand storing money in banks has the benefits of the digital age.
-Storing money in the form of cash means exposure to the risk of having money stolen or being robbed.
-Since both the impact and the risk grow with the amount of money held in cash, the proclivity to store money in digital forms grows with the amount of money owned.
+A person in the eurozone can weigh the risks and benefits of these two types of money.
+The ECB is a large, historically trustworthy, and democratically controlled institution.
+The persons public money (or cash) would only lose its value in the case of the complete failure of the European economic system and central bank.
+On the other hand storing value in banks has the benefits of the digital age.
+Where keeping money in the form of cash means exposure to the risk of having money physically stolen, money in banks is digitally secured.
+Both impact and risk grow with the amount of money held in cash.

 In addition to people storing their money in private banks for security reasons, the digitalisation of society is a powerful motivator.
 Transacting using private money as opposed to public money allows for transfer of funds all over the world.
-Private digital money can be used to perform purchases online, as well as transfer money to persons far away, while public money is only useful when it can be physically transfered to the receiver.
+The ability to use private money in e-commerce, as well as the ease of transfer, banked money has become the predominant way people interact with their money.

 As a result of digitalisation, the world is moving from cash to cards.
 In the year 2000, less than 22 percent of transaction in the EU were card transactions.
 In 2019 this is over 47 percent [@CashTransactionsEuro:online].
-This decline of central bank money lead to a number of unfavorable scenarios [@ReportDigitalEuro:online].
-The decline of open and off-line money can lead to financial exclusion for the unranked and vulnerable in our society.
+This decline of central bank money leads to a number of unfavorable scenarios [@ReportDigitalEuro:online].
+The decline of open and off-line money contributes to the financial exclusion of the unbanked and vulnerable in our society.
 In 2017, 3.6 percent of Europe's household had no registered bank account [@Unbanked:online].
+As more and more businesses move online or become pin only, these people will see their means of participation in society decrease.
-As more and more businesses move online or become pin only.
-These people see their means of payment decrease.

 Additionally the increased reliance in private institutions can leave the entire euro system less transparent and more vulnerable to corruption.
+The 2008 crisis revealed the reliance of the financial world on opaque profit driven institutions with insufficient oversight.
+While the industry has been scrutinised heavily since then, the broader economy is still not insulated from future failings.
+Various national funds insure citizens at least 90% of their bank deposits, up to at least 20.000 euros per person [@DepositInsurance].
+But for many this is not sufficient to protect their lives savings.
+The 2008 crisis also showed the

-To solve these issues, an open digital coin with value guaranteed by the Central Bank would be needed.
-It needs to be open and easy to use, online capable, but not be reliant on any private institution to function.
+To solve these issues, a currency is needed with the reliability of public money and the feature set of private money.
+An open digital coin with value guaranteed by the Central Bank that is easy to use, online capable, but not be reliant on any private institution for its core function of value storage.

 ## The need for a competitive Euro